joshuaneronha/ziptool/docs/why.rst

 So, in summary, what does this tool actually do?
-It works through these messy geographical conversions (ZIP -> census tract -> PUMA) to pull out approximate data from the ACS on a ZIP code level.
+It works through these messy geographical conversions (ZIP -> census tract -> PUMA) to pull out approximate data from the ACS on a ZIP code level, all without you having to think about this geographical weirdness.